coreyshaw/mysql-simple-query/README.md

 [![Build Status](https://travis-ci.org/coreyshaw/mysql-simple-query.svg?branch=master)](https://travis-ci.org/coreyshaw/mysql-simple-query)

-Simple query wrapper for mysql-promise to make querying, inserting, updating, and deleting easier for developers.
+Simple mysql query builder to make querying, inserting, updating, and deleting easier for developers.
+This library can be used with any mysql library.

 * * *